aws-samples/rancher-on-aws-workshop/content/10-introduction/index.en.md

 ![rgs-aws-banner](/static/images/rgs-aws-banner.png)

-# Welcome to the Rancher on AWS Workshop!!
+# Welcome to the Rancher on AWS Workshop!

 In this workshop, we will be utilzing the Rancher Product Stack on AWS Infrastructure to complete the following workshop modules:
 * **Exploring** a Rancher RKE2 Kubernetes cluster.